wp-plugins/naked-social-share/readme.txt

 == Upgrade Notice ==

-= 1.1.0 =
+= 1.1.1 =
-Added Google+ button.
-You can now change the order the buttons appear in and disable ones you don't want.
+Changed the method used to retrieve the Facebook share count.